ghislainfourny/jsoniq-tutorial/README.md

 ## More is not enough

 - JSONiq supports XML.
-Yes: you can manipulate JSON and XML with the same language!
+Yes: you can manipulate JSON and XML with the same language.
 JSONiq also exists in a different flavour that is a superset of XQuery, a W3C standard.
 JSONiq extends its data model to support JSON.
 - JSONiq supports scripting.
 If you need to write a full-fledged, side-effecting Web application, scripting is for you.
 The complete JSONiq specification is available on http://jsoniq.org/